-Random Sampling of Temporary Duty Travel Vouchers
+Random Sampling of Temporary Duty Travel Vouchers Review

-TDSB staff completes post-payment audit reviews of TDY travel vouchers to verify the accuracy of the interfaced data and compliance with FTR, using random sampling procedures to select documents less than \$2,500, based on the Customer Agency's travel policy (FTR or FTR/ARC).
-A 100% post payment audit review is conducted on all documents \$2,500 or greater.
-Errors are sent via e-mail to the traveler or document preparer and approving official to review and/or take action.
-Billing documents are created for amounts owed by a traveler, resulting from an overpayment in which the Customer Agency has declared the overpayment a debt of the United States Government.
-The traveler sends a check to cover the overpayment, or seeks waiver per agency policy.
+TDSB staff completes post-payment audit reviews of TDY travel vouchers to verify the accuracy of the interfaced data and compliance with FTR.
+Agencies falling into FTR or the FTR/ARC category type are subject to a 41-point audit worksheet comprised of 36 critical error checks and 5-noncritical informational checks.
+The ARC Travel Sampling Plan is broken down into two separate components: Quality Sample and Statistical Sample.
+The Quality Sample is a weekly sample and includes two parts: 1) A 100% audit of vouchers over \$2,500, trips with advances, trips showing duplicate M&IE, and more.
+2) A 10% targeted sample of other high-risk vouchers.
+The Statistical Sample is a monthly random sample which excludes vouchers pulled in the Quality Sample.
+Errors are sent via e-mail to the traveler and/or document preparer and/or approving official to review and/or take action.
+Billing documents are created for amounts owed by a traveler, resulting from an overpayment in which the customer agency has declared the overpayment a debt of the United States Government.
+The traveler uses Pay.gov eBilling to pay the overpayment, or seeks waiver per agency policy.